If you have ever wondered how to easily find Woodland Mansions or create impressive pixel art, this guide is for you.

 Fact 9

-Cartography tables are very useful for map-making.
-You can zoom maps out, covering more land, clone maps, and even lock them.
-You can do this with a glass pane.
+Cartography tables are extremely useful for map creation.
+You can zoom maps out, clone them, and lock them using a glass pane.

 Fact 10